zahid-dev/Kubernetes-Easy-Install_Complete_Instructions/README.md

 <p class="has-line-data" data-line-start="121" data-line-end="122">-&gt;Note that the url is subject to change on new release.
 Kindly refer to this url to get the updated version of pod network</p>
 <pre><code>https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/
 </code></pre>
+<p class="has-line-data" data-line-start="125" data-line-end="126">Now to configure the cluster as a single node, we have to untaint the node, run the following command.</p>
+<pre><code>sudo kubectl describe nodes
+</code></pre>
+<p class="has-line-data" data-line-start="129" data-line-end="130">On running logs, goto section called taints and note them down.
+After that run the following.</p>
+<pre><code>kubectl taint nodes --all &lt;name of taint you noted down&gt;-
+</code></pre>
+<p class="has-line-data" data-line-start="133" data-line-end="134">Dont forget to write the minus sign in the end to successfully remove the taint.</p>
-<p class="has-line-data" data-line-start="125" data-line-end="126">After this step, run “kubectl get nodes” and you will see the node is in ready state.
+<p class="has-line-data" data-line-start="135" data-line-end="136">After this step, run “kubectl get nodes” and you will see the node is in ready state.
 Now run command “kubectl get pods -n --all-namespaces kube-system -o wide”, this will list down all the pods and will be in running state.</p>
-<p class="has-line-data" data-line-start="127" data-line-end="128">This completes the setup of kubernetes cluster.</p>
+<p class="has-line-data" data-line-start="137" data-line-end="138">This completes the setup of kubernetes cluster.</p>
-<h2 class="code-line" data-line-start=131 data-line-end=133 ><a id="License_131"></a>License</h2>
+<h2 class="code-line" data-line-start=141 data-line-end=143 ><a id="License_141"></a>License</h2>
-<p class="has-line-data" data-line-start="134" data-line-end="135">MIT</p>
+<p class="has-line-data" data-line-start="144" data-line-end="145">MIT</p>

 </body></html>